The Rise of the Software-Defined Data Center

 You probably know that computers are significantly faster than humans at performing tasks that can be programmatically defined.
 In a world where IT organizations are under tremendous pressure to deliver and often aren’t being given more resources to deliver with, automation is the secret weapon for many IT professionals.
 Moving routine operations out of the domain where people are responsible and into a system where machines take care of it is a great way to increase leverage.

 Heretofore, automation has been challenging, and that’s putting it nicely.
 The complexity and variability in many legacy data centers relegated heavy automation to being nothing more than a pipedream.
-However, as the SDDC creeps in and takes over data centers, an inherent standardization also begins to take place.
+However, as the SDDC creeps in and takes over data centers, an inherent standardization also begins to appear.
+This is no accident, of course.
 The software-centric architecture lends itself extremely well to a high degree of automation.
 And as more software vendors come around to the notion that programmability is critical these days, it’s becoming more likely that any given piece of data center software will have a solid application programming interface (API) that can be leveraged for automation.

 The complexity and variability in many legacy data centers relegated heavy automation to being nothing more than a pipedream.